Create a campaign to deliver your Web Push message. To create a new campaign:

 A relevant use case is a limited offer where you want to send a fixed number of coupon codes you want to distribute.
 If the total reach for your campaign exceeds the number of coupon codes you can distribute, you can limit the number of users who will receive the message to exactly the number of coupons you want to distribute.

+After you select a particular message type, the web push editor displays.
 The web push notification text fields shown below can be personalized for every user based on specific user property or event property values.
 For more information, refer to User Profiles.

 Enter all the required information.